ZolaraCodes/technical-questions/javascript-interview-questions.md

 - [x] Explain the same-origin policy with regards to Javascript.
 - **Explain:**
+The Same Origin Policy is a security feature implemented in web browsers that restricts scripts running in a web page from accessing resources located in a different origin (i.e., domain, protocol, and port) than the one that served the page.
 - **Use:**
+The purpose of the Same Origin Policy is to prevent malicious websites from accessing or manipulating sensitive data or resources belonging to other websites or users without permission.
+By enforcing this policy, web browsers ensure that only trusted resources can interact with each other and protect users from cross-site scripting (XSS) attacks, session hijacking, and other security vulnerabilities.
 - **Example:**
+For example, a JavaScript code running on a web page loaded from "https://example.com" cannot access cookies or other resources of a web page loaded from "https://google.com".
+However, JavaScript code from the same origin, i.e., the same domain, protocol, and port, can access the resources

 - [x] Make this work: duplicate ([1,2,3,4,5]); //[1,2,3,4,5,1,2,3,4,5]
 - **Explain:**